how to keep chickens disease free

 #4.
 Keep an Eye on Egg Production

 Egg production is a good indicator of your chicken’s health.
-If you notice a decrease in the number or quality of eggs laid, it could be a sign of underlying health issues.
-Regularly monitor egg production and take note of any changes to address any potential health concerns as soon as possible.
+If you notice a decrease in the number or quality of the eggs being laid, it could be a sign of underlying health issues.

 #5.
 Practice Clean Habits